-Since I’ve been using a lot of my spare time bird watching, I’ve slipped into cooking so many “ridiculously easy” recipes that I’ve decided to make Ridiculously Easy a permanent feature on the blog.
+Since I’ve been spending a lot of my spare time bird watching, I’ve slipped into cooking so many “ridiculously easy” recipes that I’ve decided to make Ridiculously Easy a permanent feature on the blog.
 Through the magic of blogging, I’ve gone back in time to add a tag to many of the recipes that fit into this category, dishes that take just a few minutes or that allow you to dump your ingredients into a pot and let them cook a short time while you’re free to do other things.
 Just click on the tag to see the first few recipes that I’ve categorized as Ridiculously Easy, or R.E for short.

 Today’s easy recipe turned out to be so delicious and comforting that I can see it becoming a regular meal at my house.
 Like my last R.E. recipe, it uses refried beans (though I assure you that not all my ridiculous recipes do!)
 I know that some people turn their noses up at canned refried beans, and though I agree that freshly made taste better, the canned version is such a great convenience.
 In this soup, they contribute a wonderful creamy mouth-feel that will make you think the soup is richer than it is.
 But if you don’t like using canned refried beans, you can always do it the old fashioned way: whiz up a cup and a half of pinto beans in your food processor with a little of their liquid and add them straight to the soup.
 No frying needed!